tonyfosterdev/meteorite-nlq/README.md

 # MeteoriteNLQ

 MeteoriteNLQ is a web application that enables users to ask natural language questions about meteorite data and view results in multiple formats (tables, maps, CSV).
-This project leverages Next.js, Mantine for UI, and a semantic parsing layer that translates queries into SQL—connecting to a local PostgreSQL database (seeded with NASA’s meteorite dataset).
+This project leverages Next.js, Mantine for UI, and a semantic parsing service that translates queries into SQL—connecting to a local PostgreSQL database (seeded with NASA’s meteorite dataset).

 ## Documentation